May8326/ProjetXML_Tolkien/XML/list.md

-# List of elements and attributes
+# List of elements and attributes used

 | Element         | Attribute                | Attribute Value               |
 | --------------- | ------------------------ | ----------------------------- |